How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 |

 What is a dashboard in analytics?
-What features should your analytics platform provide if you want to create ideal dashboards for all team members?
+What features should your analytics platform provide if you want to build or create dashboards for all team members?
 And finally, what does a real-life analytic dashboard look like?

-A dashboard is a selection of metrics with graphical representation that you want to monitor and analyze continuously or frequently.
-Anyone who has access can take a quick look at a single screen with graphs, diagrams, bar charts and get a good grasp of what’s going on with the product (its metrics and users).
-A dashboard reminds of a patient monitor that you can find in ICUs — it’s a collection of vital health metrics that can be used by a doctor to monitor a patient's condition.
+A dashboard is a compilation of metrics displayed with graphical representations for continuous or frequent monitoring and analysis.
+Anyone with access can take a quick look at a single screen featuring graphs, diagrams, and bar charts to gain a comprehensive understanding of what’s happening with the product—both in terms of metrics and user engagement.
+A dashboard is akin to a patient monitor found in ICUs; it functions as a collection of vital health metrics that a doctor uses to monitor a patient's condition.

 For example, a dashboard can help you to: